saadahmed1084/hide-spotify-elements/README.md

+# DISCLAIMER
-**DISCLAIMER:** These scripts are AI-generated, and I do not intend to take any credit for authoring them.
+These scripts are AI-generated, and I do not intend to take any credit for authoring them.

 # Instructions
 - Install the TamperMonkey extension for [Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).